-In 2003, the Chinese State Food and Drug Administration approved a p53 gene therapy treatment for head and neck cancer called Gendicine.
+Back in 2003, Chinese scientists created a special gene therapy to help people with head and neck cancer.
+This treatment was called Gendicine and it got the okay from the Chinese State Food and Drug Administration.
 The American version of the treatment, Advexin, was submitted to the FDA in 2008, but it was not approved.

 Some researchers are trying to combine gene therapy with virotherapy.
-Virotherapy involves modifying viruses to infect and kill cancer cells while leaving healthy cells unharmed.
-Specialists have had some limited success using a modified form of the measles virus to target mesothelioma cells.
+Virotherapy uses changed viruses to attack cancer cells while leaving healthy ones alone.
+Experts have had some success using a type of measles virus to go after mesothelioma cells.

 Scientists are trying to make the treatment more successful by adding p53 genes to oncolytic viruses, but they still need to check if it works.

 Another group of researchers is making tiny particles to carry special genes into cancer cells.
 Known as synthetic nanoparticles, they could help deliver tumor-suppressor genes like p53.